walterpg/google-drive-sync/docs/install/config.md

-give the plugin the ability to ask your consent to access; you still must prove to Google, at least once, that you own the account (through Google Sign-in), and that you allow access to the plugin (through the authorization page shown after successful sign-in).
+give the plugin the ability to ask your consent to access; you still must prove to Google, at least once, that you own the account (through Google Sign-in), and that you allow access to the plugin (through the authorization page shown after successful sign in).

 Checking the the **Use built-in OAuth 2.0 Client ID** check box will cause the plugin to use credentials it has been issued by Google.
 Currently,